mstksg/inCode/copy/entries/five-point-haskell-2.md

 Welcome back *[Five-Point Haskell][]*!
-This is my attempt to codify principles of writing robust, maintainable, correct, clear, and effective code in Haskell and to dispel common bad practices or heresies I have ran into in my time.
+This is my attempt to codify principles of writing robust, maintainable, correct, clear, and effective code in Haskell and to dispel common bad practices or heresies I have run into in my time.

 [Five-Point Haskell]: https://blog.jle.im/entries/series/+five-point-haskell.html